-I selected Preset options and use the Matte preset but it’s still not right to me.
+I selected Preset options and used the Matte preset, but it’s still not right for me.
 I want more colors and a darker sky.
-I increased the Saturation for some more color on the foreground and then go for the graduated filter for the sky.
+I increased the Saturation for some more color on the foreground and then went for the graduated filter for the sky.

 Below is the final effort.
-Keep in mind I made the files in this blog post small, like 1MB in order to save on loading time.
+Keep in mind that I made the files in this blog post small, like 1MB, to save on loading time.
 So it has more detail in the 30MB file.
-Hope this helps.
+I hope this helps.